 Here at Sea to Summit we’re pretty well respected for our seascape images, so it shouldn’t come as a surprise that our coastal photography workshops, like Santa Cruz and Big Sur, are among our most popular.
 The ocean can be a surprisingly tricky place to shoot and budding photographers want to know what steps they can take to bring their images to the next level.
-Here are 6 simple things you can do to start producing some killer seascapes.
+Here is our 6 step seascape photo tutorial to help you to start producing some killer coastal photographs.

 1) Get Proper Support